joting0518/joting0518/README.md

 ## Hey 👋, I'm Amy Chen!

-I am currently a jnuior majoring in Management Information Systems (MIS).
+I am currently a junior majoring in Management Information Systems (MIS).
 Previously, I was an intern at TWM, where I am gaining valuable experience in Cloud Services (GCP, AWS), Full Stack Web Development, and Project Management.
 And then, I worked on internship at Academic Sinica, studing CV and image restoration.
 During the period, my teammate and I won the ECCV workshop, and wrote the paper for it.
+Currently, I start my new internship in ASML as a software development intern.
 <br/>
 <br/>